jloutsch/linux/docs/_posts/2019-07-22-configure-public-samba-share-with-no-authentication.md

 1. The key setting here is `map to guest = Bad User`.
 This is what will silence the username/password prompt.

-2. You may now be able to browse the share, but you will likely run into permission problems with reading/writing files. the share settings are what basically says "Anyone can mount this share, and has read/write access to it".
+2. You may now be able to browse the share, but you will likely run into permission problems with reading/writing files.
+The share settings are what basically says "Anyone can mount this share, and has read/write access to it".
 Obviously this is inherently insecure.
 It is just a quick config to get a working solution for either a public share, or a proof of concept that you will later harden.

 3. Don't forget to perform OS configurations such as creating directories, handling permissions, and configuring SELinux: